aws/aws-rfdk/examples/deadline/All-In-AWS-Infrastructure-SEP/ts/README.md

 These instructions assume that your working directory is `examples/deadline/All-In-AWS-Infrastructure-SEP/ts/` relative to the root of the RFDK package.

 ---
-1. This sample app on the mainline branch may contain features that have not yet been officially released, and may not be available in the aws-rfdk package installed through npm from npmjs.
-To work from an example of the latest release, please switch to the release branch.
-If you would like to try out unreleased features, you can stay on mainline and follow the instructions for building, packing, and installing the aws-rfdk from your local repository.
+1. This sample app on the `mainline` branch may contain features that have not yet been officially released, and may not be available in the `aws-rfdk` package installed through npm from npmjs.
+To work from an example of the latest release, please switch to the `release` branch.
+If you would like to try out unreleased features, you can stay on `mainline` and follow the instructions for building and using the `aws-rfdk` from your local repository.
 2. Install the dependencies of the sample app:

     ```